Food is good medicine. That’s especially true when you have ulcerative colitis (UC), which is a type of inflammatory bowel disease (IBD).

 During remission

-Until there are clear and consistent dietary guidelines for a UC remission diet, it may be best to follow the CCF recommendation to focus on maintaining a diverse and nutrient-rich diet.
-Since your nutrition stores may be depleted during a flare, remission is the time to stock up.
+Until there are clear and consistent guidelines for a UC remission diet, it’s best to focus on maintaining a diverse and nutrient-rich diet.

 During a flare